Caledonian MacBrayne: Restructuring

-At the time, no bids were made for the separate Gourock–Dunoon route and the service continued as before.
-In August 2006, David MacBrayne Group Ltd directed two of its subsidiary companies, Cowal Ferries Ltd and Rathlin Ferries Ltd, to take over operation of the Gourock to Dunoon, and Rathlin to Ballycastle services.
-Following a European Commission decision not to subsidise a passenger and vehicle service, the route was again put out to tender.
+Three operators submitted bids for the main block of routes, but CalMac retained all its existing routes.
+On 1 October 2007 CalMac Ferries Ltd began operating these services on a six-year contract.
+The Gourock to Dunoon service was the subject of a separate tender, but no formal bids were made.
+In an interim arrangement, CalMac Ferries Ltd continued to provide a subsidised service on this route, using the name Cowal Ferries.
+The Scottish Government subsequently decided not to subsidise a vehicle service on the Gourock–Dunoon route due to the existence of the rival Western Ferries vehicle service, and the route was put out to tender again, this time with subsidy available only for a passenger services to maintain a direct link between Gourock railway station and Dunoon town centre.
 In May 2011, Argyll Ferries Ltd, a newly formed subsidiary of David MacBrayne, was named as the preferred bidder for a passenger-only Dunoon-Gourock service.
 The timetable was extended into the early hours at weekends, with additional sailings integrated with rail services.
 Two passenger-only ferries, MV Ali Cat and MV Argyll Flyer (formerly MV Banrion Chonomara), were arranged for the run.
 When the service began on 30 June 2011, preparation of the Argyll Flyer was incomplete, and as an interim measure the cruise boat MV Clyde Clipper was leased from Clyde Cruises.
 Argyll Ferries was incorporated into Caledonian MacBrayne on 21 January 2019.

 On 14 July 2009, it was announced that CalMac would begin Sunday sailings to Stornoway on Lewis from Sunday 19 July.
 These had historically faced strong opposition from Sabbatarian elements in the Lewis community, particularly the Lord's Day Observance Society and the Free Church of Scotland.
 However, CalMac stated that EU equality legislation made it unlawful to refuse a service to the whole community because of the religious beliefs of a part of it.